NewsPipe/NewsGPT-2Service/README.md

-# Newsgen Backend
+# GPT2 Service in Scala

-Newsgen uses Tensorflow Java to run GPT-2 in scala.
-The whole service is written with Play
+A service to generate texts with GPT-2 written in Scala with Tensorflow Java and Play

+## Requirements
+- Scala 2.12.2
+- Python3
+- wget

 ## Getting started